pazcm/memo-game/README.md

     4. Click two squares and check that they disappear if no match or they remain visible if they match.

-    5. Check that the game is over when the count down is 0.
+    5. Check that the game is over when the count down is 0 and 'Game Over' message is displayed in the board and a Reset button is displyed.

-    6. Check that the game is over when all squares are matched and a winner messaged is displayed in the board.
+    6. Check that the game is over when all squares are matched and a winner messaged is displayed in the board and a Reset button is displyed.

+    7. Push 'Reset' button.

+    8. Check that the game restart.

 ## Deployment

 I used [GitHub](https://github.com) to host the project, I created a repo for it to live in and it was developed in one branch (master)